 - Chainrings that hold the chain on better

-Our Drop-Stop® chainrings have the most advanced geometry optimizing the chainring life and mud clearing and are put through the paces of product testing.
+Wolf Tooth's Drop-Stop® chainrings have the most advanced geometry optimizing the chainring life and mud clearing and are put through the paces of product testing.
 We have chainrings to match most 1x drivetrain systems and chains, including the newest 12-speed SRAM Eagle and Shimano Hyperglide+.
-Additionally, our Chainline And Material Optimization system, or CAMO, allows you to easily swap out front chainrings on direct mount cranks as well as achieve a perfect chainline.
+Additionally, Wolf Tooth's Chainline And Material Optimization system, or CAMO, allows you to easily swap out front chainrings on direct mount cranks as well as achieve a perfect chainline.

 Optimizing 1x Performance